MSCA COFUND – EU-DOCS for SmUCS cotutelle thesis programme led by LR UNIV

 Call for candidates Launch of the call

-The aim of this call is to identify international candidates who meet the project’s requirements.
-Under this first call, PhD students will be recruited by La Rochelle Université for a period of 36 months.
-Each thesis will be co-supervised by a researcher from La Rochelle Université and a researcher from a partner university.
+The aim of this call for applications is to identify potential PhD students who are keen to tackle the challenges of sustainable development in coastal areas.
+Under this second call, PhD students will be recruited by La Rochelle Université for a 36-month period.
+Each thesis will be co-supervised by a researcher or teacher-researcher from La Rochelle Université and a partner university.

-An information session on the program will be held on February 12 from 2pm to 4 pm to explain the eligibility criteria and recruitment process.
-The link to access the online session is available here.
+An information session on the program will be held on November 4 from 2:00 pm to 4:00 pm to explain the eligibility criteria and recruitment process.

 • Thesis topic 1: Artificial intelligence-driven design and development of antimicrobial materials upon transductive/ inductive graph neural network approaches for biomedical applicationsPartner university: Catholic University of Valencia (UCV), Spain.